hmrc/customs-declarations-information/public/api/conf/1.0/docs/data-availability-and-status.md

 Only declarations received by CDS in the last 180 days will be returned by this API.

-The API returns a response containing these fields:
+The API returns a response that can contain the following fields:

 <table>
   <tr><td></td><td></td></tr>